 - Covering your sneezes and coughs with a tissue or procedure/surgical mask.
 If you use a tissue, make sure to dispose of it immediately in a lined waste container.
 Also, make sure to perform hand hygiene immediately after you sneeze or cough.

 - Instead of coughing or sneezing on your hand, make sure to cough/sneeze into the bend of your arm.

-Environmental cleaning refers to cleaning frequently used and touched objects and surfaces to help prevent the transmission of COVID-19.
+Environmental cleaning refers to cleaning frequently used and touched objects and surfaces to help prevent the transmission of coronavirus.
 It should also be done to help mitigate the risk of people becoming infected through self-inoculation after touching contaminated surfaces.
-SARS-CoV-2, the virus that causes COVID-19, has been shown to survive in the environment for up to several days.
-Cleaning, particularly frequently touched surface, can help kill the virus and effectively stop it from infecting people.
+SARS-CoV-2 or coronavirus, the virus that causes Covid-19, has been shown to survive in the environment for up to several days.
+Cleaning, particularly frequently touched surfaces, can help kill the virus and effectively stop it from infecting people.

 Best equipment to clean your house

 - Cleaning the home.
 Frequently touched areas and objects such as light switches, door handles, toilets, tables, remote controls, and chairs should be cleaned and disinfected daily with water and regular household cleaning products (or you may also use a diluted bleach solution).
 If they can withstand the use of liquids for disinfection, regularly touched electronics such as computers, cell phones, and other devices may be disinfected with 70% alcohol.
 All used disposable contaminated items should be disposed in a lined container before throwing them away with other household waste.